 Where is HFC Cable available?

 Telstra and Optus both concentrated their cable rollout plans in metropolitan areas only when they were first laid out, and since they’ve long since stopped rolling cable, those are the areas where it is available.
+That said, with the NBN rollout progressing, both telcos are moving away from promoting their cable products.

 How can I compare HFC Cable plans?